Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Bosonization of the chiral Heisenberg chain

-After Bosonization, $H_{\chi}$ becomes summation of product of four $\psi$ fields with up to second order derivatives and product of two $\psi$ fields with first order derivatives.
-We drop the irrelevant terms, \textit{i.e.}, product of four fields, whose corresponding scaling dimension $\Delta^{(4)} = 2 + \mathrm{number~of~derivatives}$.
+\fi After Bosonization, $H_{\chi}$ becomes the summation of the product of four $\psi$ fields with up to second-order derivatives and the product of two $\psi$ fields with first-order derivatives.
+Here we drop the irrelevant terms, \textit{i.e.}, product of four fields, whose corresponding scaling dimension $\Delta^{(4)} = 2 + \mathrm{number~of~derivatives}$.